 Once participants are finished with your survey, gather the clipboard and pencil from them with a smile.
 Ask if they have any questions, thank them, and wish them well.
 This is also a good time to provide a thank you gift, if you have one.
-Making participants feel important and respected throughout this process generates good will towards you and you institution.
+Making participants feel important and respected throughout this process generates good will towards you and your institution.
+You have become part of their experience, so customer service and appreciation are effective ways to provide a positive reflection of your institution.